 Caregiving at a distance can be even harder to do and can cost more, too.
 The cost of time, travel, phone calls, missed work, and out-of-pocket expenses are higher when the caregiver doesn’t live close to the person needing care.
 Sometimes paid “on-site” caregivers are needed, and this can be another large expense.

-There’s often increased stress and greater feelings of guilt with long-distance caregiving.
-You may worry, “What if something happens and I can’t get there right away?”
+There is often increased stress and greater feelings of guilt with long-distance caregiving.
+You may worry, “What if something happens and I can’t get to them right away?”
 Or, “Who’s going to make sure they ______ (take their medicine, eat, don’t fall, etc.)?”
 And if you do have family living close to the person who is ill, you might feel guilty that the burden falls on them and you aren’t doing your share.